 Why not make different sorts of rocks – try the delicious sedimentary rocks, honeycomb for an edible igneous rock and an amazing slow cooker fudge for a metamorphic rock model.
 The kids will love to make them and you can teach them about the rock cycle as you cook together.

-Although not quite science this recipe for moon rock is a great snack to cook together as you head off into space and explore this out of this world science topic with the kids.
+Although not quite a science this recipe for moon rock is a great snack to cook together as you head off into space and explore this out of this world science topic with the kids.

 This is one of the 15 activities that you can find within the Let’s Cook Activity Pack from us over on The Virtual Book Club for Kids.

-Aimed at toddler through to school kids each activity has a full step by step guide, extension and simplification ideas plus book recommendations, songs and finger play that you and the kids can do at home.
+Aimed at toddlers through to school kids each activity has a full step by step guide, extension and simplification ideas plus book recommendations, songs and finger play that you and the kids can do at home.

 Buy for just $9.99, download and print your copies.
 Then on your next rainy day bring it out and have fun in the kitchen whilst the kids learn a little too!